ardatan/graphql-tools/website/docs/generate-schema.md

 - `allowUndefinedInResolve` is an optional argument, which is `true` by default.
 When set to `false`, causes your resolver to throw errors if they return undefined, which can help make debugging easier.

-- `resolverValidationOptions` is an optional argument which accepts an `ResolverValidationOptions` object which has the following boolean properties:
+- `resolverValidationOptions` is an optional argument with the following properties, each of which can be set to `error`, `warn`, or `ignore`:
-  - `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error if no resolver is defined for a field that has arguments.
+  - `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error (`error`) or issue a warning (`warn`)unless a resolver is defined for every field with arguments.
+The default is `ignore`, causing this validator to be skipped.

-  - `requireResolversForNonScalar` will cause `makeExecutableSchema` to throw an error if a non-scalar field has no resolver defined.
-Setting this to `true` can be helpful in catching errors, but defaults to `false` to avoid confusing behavior for those coming from other GraphQL libraries.
+  - `requireResolversForNonScalar` require a resolver for every non-scalar field.
+Default is `ignore`.

   - `requireResolversForAllFields` asserts that *all* fields have valid resolvers.
+This option cannot be set in combination with the previous two validators.
+Default is `ignore`.

   - `requireResolversForResolveType` will require a `resolveType()` method for Interface and Union types.
 This can be passed in with the field resolvers as `__resolveType()`.
-False to disable the warning.
+Default is `ignore`.

-  - `allowResolversNotInSchema` turns off the functionality which throws errors when resolvers are found which are not present in the schema.
-Defaults to `false`, to help catch common errors.
+  - `requireResolversToMatchSchema` requires every resolver within the resolver map to correspond to a GraphQL entity within the schema.
+Defaults to `error`, to help catch common errors.

 - `inheritResolversFromInterfaces` GraphQL Objects that implement interfaces will inherit missing resolvers from their interface types defined in the `resolvers` object.